-5.4.7 Protection of Excavations and Restoration of Public Property other public property disturbed in the course of the work shall be restored in a manner satisfactory to the District, Whatcom County, and/or Sudden Valley Community Association when applicable.
+5.4.7 Protection of Excavations and Restoration of Public Property

+All excavations for side sewer or service lateral installations or inspections shall be adequately guarded with barricades and lights so as to protect the public from hazard.
+Streets, sidewalks, parkways, and other public property disturbed in the course of the work shall be restored in a manner satisfactory to the District, Whatcom County, and/or Sudden Valley Community Association when applicable.
 [Resolution Nos.
 785]